Institute of Culinary Education: Facilities and faculty

 The Institute of Culinary Education has campuses in both New York City and Los Angeles.
-In New York City, ICE operates out of a 74,000 square foot facility in Brookfield Place at 225 Liberty, across from the World Trade Center that includes 10 teaching kitchens, a demonstration kitchen, three traditional classrooms and various amenities.
+In New York City, ICE operates out of a 74,000-square-foot facility in Brookfield Place at 225 Liberty Street, across from the World Trade Center that includes ten teaching kitchens, a demonstration kitchen, three traditional classrooms and various amenities.
 In Los Angeles, its campus is 38,000 square feet with teaching kitchens, academic classrooms, and a learning resource center.

 The faculty at Institute of Culinary Education includes chefs trained internationally and have included Barry Tonkinson, Herve Malivert, Michael Laiskonis, Penny Stankiewicz, and Rick Camac.